idlab-discover/ConCap/README.md

 1. **Single-Target Scenario**: One attacker pod and one target pod.
 2. **Multi-Target Scenario**: One attacker pod and multiple target pods.

+A scenario file is a YAML file defining the attacker and target(s).
+The filename must be unique and no more than 58 characters.

 ### Single-Target Scenario

 A single-target scenario consists of one attacker pod and one target pod.
 This is the default scenario type if no type is specified.
 The attacker executes commands against the target, and the traffic is captured for analysis.